G-Node/python-odml/doc/tutorial.rst

 You can load an odML file with the following command lines::

-	>>> odmlfile = odml.tools.xmlparser.load("/doc/example_odMLs/intro-example.odml")
+	>>> odmlfile = "/doc/example_odMLs/intro-example.odml"
+	>>> exodml1 = odml.tools.xmlparser.load(odmlfile)

-How you can access the attributes of the different odML objects is described in more detail in the subchapters for each odML object type (document, section, property, value).
+How you can access the different odML objects and their attributes and how you can use the attributes is described in more detail in the subchapters for each odML object type (document, section, property, value).

 The document
 ------------